 In Denmark, all kinds of residence permit are initially granted as temporary, valid for 1 to 2 years, depending on the type of residence permit.
 Convention status is granted for 2 years, family reunification for 2 years, and the two kinds of protection status for 1 year.
 A refugee does not have to apply for an extension, this is done automatically, but not for the ones who are family reunified to a refugee!
 Remember, it can also be necessary to apply for extension for children.
 If a person’s residence permit expires then the person has to re-apply, i.e. travel to her/his country of origin and apply from there.
 It can take several months to process an extension.
 Remember, it is also necessary to apply for extension for children.

 After 8 years of legal residency in Denmark (the period as an asylum seeker does not count), a person can apply for a permanent residence permit.
 In order to achieve this, the person has to fulfill a number of different criteria in terms of Danish language skill, work/education, and crime.

 Permanent residency means that a person is allowed to stay in Denmark and does not have to apply for a residence permit again – but if the person comits an act of crime then she/he can be deported.
-If a person applies for family reunification and is not a refugee, it is a requirement that the person has been permanent resident for at least 3 years.
+If a person applies for family reunification and is not a refugee, it is a requirement that the person has held a permanent residency for at least 3 years.